Crisis Core: Final Fantasy VII: Gameplay

 Crisis Core uses a slot machine-like mechanic to affect the combat system.
 The "Digital Mind Wave" (DMW) features two sets of three spinning wheels; one set with numbers one through seven, and another with pictures of characters that Zack befriends during the game.
 The DMW automatically spins as long as Zack has at least 10 "Soldier Points", which are awarded to the player by defeating foes.
 If the DMW stops with the same three pictures lined up, Zack will then perform an appropriate Limit Break attack that can greatly harm an enemy or significantly heal Zack.
 Additionally, in this case, if the number slots give two or more of the same number, the Materia in that slot will power up.
 Should the numbers line up as "777", Zack will gain an experience level, increasing his health, soldier points, and ability points.
-Leveling up is based on luck and is somewhat random, no longer determined by experience points.
+As a result, leveling up is no longer determined by experience points and is instead based on luck.
 If there is no match in the pictures, matching numbers on the slots will grant temporary bonuses, such as limited invincibility or zero-cost use of skills and abilities.
 The chance of matching pictures is tied to the current Limit level, which is raised by taking damage in battle and reduced upon successful battles, and after certain storyline events.
 After collecting certain items in the game, the pictures on the DMW may also randomly change to summonable creatures, which have more destructive and beneficial Limit Breaks should the pictures match up.

 Following completion of the game, the player will obtain a New Game Plus option.
 The North American and European releases of Crisis Core also have an added difficulty mode, which increases the power and health of enemies.

 Plot

 Characters

-Crisis Core begins seven years before the events of Final Fantasy VII, and many characters from that game and other related works appear.
-However, the primary characters in the game are from either SOLDIER (the private army of Shinra), or from their elite branch of operatives, the Turks.
+Crisis Core begins seven years before the events of Final Fantasy VII, and many characters from that game and related works appear.
+However, the primary characters in the game are from either SOLDIER, which consists of Mako-enhanced superhuman soldiers, or from their covert branch of operatives, the Turks.

 The main protagonist is Zack Fair, a young and friendly SOLDIER.
 His mentor and friend is Angeal Hewley, a 1st class SOLDIER who is also friends with fellow SOLDIER members Sephiroth and Genesis, who ultimately becomes the game's primary antagonist.
 The SOLDIER operatives work under Director Lazard, the illegitimate son of President Shinra.
-Zack is also friends with the Turks, particularly their leader Tseng, and one of their female operatives, Cissnei.
-During the course of the game, Zack encounters and befriends Aerith, a young woman tending flowers from a ruined church in the Midgar slums.
-He also befriends Cloud, a Shinra infantryman.
+Zack is also friends with the Turks, particularly their leader Tseng and one of their female operatives, Cissnei.
+Over the course of the game, Zack encounters and befriends Aerith Gainsborough, a young woman tending flowers from a ruined church in the Midgar slums, and Cloud Strife, a Shinra infantryman.